 The other claims alleged by Plaintiffs include the breach of the duty of loyalty and failure to monitor investments.
 Plaintiffs claimed that some Committee members breached their fiduciary duty of loyalty since they declined to invest in company stock.
 The court found that fiduciaries need not personally invest in a particular asset in order to fulfill his duty.
 Plaintiffs also claimed that the Board of Directors breached their fiduciary duty to monitor the continued prudence of company stock or to properly monitor plan fiduciaries.
 However, the court would not hold corporate directors personally liable for failing to monitor fiduciaries appointed by them where there is no finding of a fiduciary breach by Committee members.

 It is important to remember that the benefit of the Dudenhoeffer presumption, in our view, requires that the plan fiduciary have a well documented and implemented process that establishes that there are no special circumstances available to defeat the presumption.
 In other words, the presumption requires an underlying showing that the plan fiduciary has conducted itself properly and prudently in determining the absence of special circumstances.

-Please contact Stephen Wilkes or Livia Aber, if you have any questions.
+Please contact Stephen Wilkes, if you have any questions.